God was dead.

-I threw the core of the apple, stepping back on the street.
-I moved back the way I came but took the first turn left, pushing between a bony blonde and a bald man.
+I threw another look at the soldiers then snuck into the sidestreet on my left, pushing between a bony blonde and a bald man.
 They glared at me as they stumbled, feeling their clothes to make sure I didn’t relieve them of their belongings.
-They didn’t say anything though — no one wanted to catch the attention of the Verizon soldiers even if it meant getting robbed.
+They said nothing, though.
+Everybody was dead silent.

 The side street was so narrow that two people could barely walk side by side.
 I glanced over my shoulder to make sure the soldiers hadn’t reached the intersection when I noticed the goatee man and his companion turning the corner, slipping after me.
 I gritted my teeth, breaking into a sprint in the opposite direction.

 I was just reaching the end of the sidestreet when another figure blocked my path.
 A long rusty knife flashed in his hand, forcing me a step back.